Published 2020-03-01.

 Clip List

-Described on pages 42-43 of the official Pro Tools Shortcuts Guide.
+See pages 40-41 of the official Clip List, Pro Tools Shortcuts Guide.

 CNTRL-SHIFT-B Select unused clips.